zcorleissen/documentation/source/api_v2_instance_resources.rst

    $ ERROR

-Get details on the specified instance.
+Get details on the specified instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash